sonatype-nexus-community/nexus-repository-installer/README.md

 Make is used to download the application bundle from Sonatype, populate an RPM build environment, and invoke `rpmbuild`.
-You can specify the bundle version to download by setting the `VERSION` environment variable The RPM will be written to `./build`.
+You can specify the bundle version to download by setting the `VERSION` environment variable.
+The RPM will be written to `./build`.

 The DEB is generated from the RPM using the [alien](https://wiki.debian.org/Alien) command in another docker container.